Prabhat Ranjan Sarkar

 During his lifetime, Sarkar faced much opposition, as his criticisms of religious, cultural, and political dogmas threatened powerful groups in his native India.
 He was in jail from 1972-78, held without bail on politically motivated charges for which he was eventually acquitted.
 While in prison he was target of an assassination attempt, which led to his undertaking a fast lasting over five years.

 Mentor of Greatness

-Sarkar had a single-minded mission: to promote human liberation in its fullest expression.
-He typically worked twenty hours a day, seven days a week, to advance the welfare of humanity and other living beings.
+P.R.
+Sarkar, who became known as Shrii Shrii Anandamurti by his followers, had a single-minded mission: to promote human liberation in its fullest expression.
+Often, he worked twenty hours a day, seven days a week, to advance the welfare of humanity and other living beings.
 His untiring commitment to a noble ideal attracted many high-minded followers.

 Sarkar recognized that humanity is at a critical juncture, poised between intensifying crises on the one hand and an emerging planetary renaissance on the other.
-He urged people to be active, to struggle against the forces that are fragmenting, oppressing, and exploiting humanity; and that are violating the natural world.
+He urged people to be active and struggle against the forces that are fragmenting, oppressing, and exploiting humanity, which violate the natural world.
 He called on all who are inspired by universal love to end humanity’s degradation and develop its higher potential.